 In the video below, my son does the ice bucket challenge wearing Fortress clothing.
 He also spends a good deal of time with his hand submerged in ice water, and comes out without pruney fingers or chafing.

 If you'd like to learn more about Fortress Clothing, please visit Fortress Clothing and watch more videos of their cold weather gear in action.

 Where do you have the most difficulty staying warm?
 Is is out doing chores, hunting, snowmobiling, snowblowing, shoveling?
-What are your favorite brands of long underwear and windshells that you pair with something like Fortress clothing?
+What are your favorite brands of winter clothing and gear?
 Do you have any tips for keeping warm that you'd like to share?
 We'd love to hear from you and offer suggestions if you need help.

 You may also find useful: